isw-kudos/huddo-docs/docs/log4j.md

 Boards Cloud does not contain any Java and as such is not affected by this vulnerability.

 ## CCM Migrator
 CCM Migrator does not use log4j directly.
-It does contain commons-logging which can use log4j 1.2/1.3 which is not affected by the vulnerability.
+It does contain commons-logging which uses the underlying logging service in WAS.